 Dermatologists Say These Products Work Wonders on Milia

-Milia can be annoying to deal with because it's not acne, but they still cause vesible blemishes on the skin.
-Not to mention, they can be tricky to get rid of on your own.
+Milia can be annoying to deal with because it's not acne, but they still cause visible blemishes on the skin.
+Not to mention they can be tricky to get rid of on your own.
 If you're not quite sure what I'm talking about here, here's an explainer: "Milia appear as tiny white bumps, usually on the face," says Ife Rodney, MD, FAAD, of Eternal Dermatology and Aesthetics.
 "They are made of a clogged hair follicle filled with dead skin and oily material."

 What Causes Milia?